ALeschinsky/ts-node/README.md

+### ts-node with custom paths problem

-### How to execute a TypeScript script that imports from Angular 13 and some custom paths from tsconfig.json
+This repo demonstrates the problem with executing a TypeScript script that imports from custom paths defined in tsconfig.json.

 ```
 npm i